Does Car Insurance Follow the Car or the Driver?

-This is one of the most commonly asked questions in the context of auto insurance is whether car insurance follows the vehicle or the driver.
+One of the most commonly asked questions in the context of auto insurance is whether car insurance follows the vehicle or the driver.
 There is no clear answer to this question.
 An array of variables are in play ranging from the type of insurance to the coverages following the vehicle to those that follow the driver and so on.
 The general rule of thumb is auto insurance follows the vehicle as opposed to the driver.
 However, there are exceptions.
 The details of each claim differ as insurance laws and coverages hinge on the policy, the coverage level, and a number of other factors.

 Collision and Comprehensive: Driver or Car?

 Collision coverage and comprehensive coverage follow the automobile as opposed to the driver.
 These coverages are necessary to cover the damage to the insured vehicle following an accident or vehicle vandalism.
 In other words, someone who loans their automobile also loans their comprehensive and collision coverage.
 Comprehensive coverage is essential as it applies to nearly everything.
 There are usually some stipulations in place in terms of who is allowed to drive the vehicle for coverage to remain intact.

 If the driver in question is not a family member or other person designated as a driver covered under the policy, comprehensive and collision might not apply.
 When in doubt, check with your auto insurance provider before lending your vehicle to a friend or anyone else.
 In general, family members such as one’s spouse or children qualify as insured parties yet it does not hurt to ask before ceding control of your vehicle to someone else.